armory/docs-cdaas/content/en/get-started/deploy-your-app.md

 In your CDaaS config, you can create deployment strategies with as many steps as you want.
 In this example, the deployment config defines the following strategies:

-* Staging deployment uses `rolling`: deploy 100% of the app
+* `rolling`: deploy 100% of the app (staging deployment)
-* Prod deployment uses `trafficSplit`: 75% to the current version and 25% to the new version
+* `trafficSplit`: 75% to the current version and 25% to the new version (prod deployment)

 The prod deployment requires a manual approval to begin deployment and another to continue deployment after the traffic split.

-{{% alert title="Important" color="warning" %}}
-For the first deployment of your app, Armory CD-as-a-Service automatically deploys the app to 100% of the cluster since there is no previous version.
-Subsequent deployments of your app follow the strategy steps defined in your deployment file.
-{{% /alert %}}

 ## 2. Deploy your app

-{{% alert title="Important" color="warning" %}}
-Armory CD-as-a-Service manages your Kubernetes deployments using ReplicaSet resources.
-During the initial deployment of your app, CD-as-a-Service deletes the underlying Kubernetes deployment object in a way that leaves behind the ReplicaSet and pods so that there is no actual downtime for your app.
-These are later deleted when the deployment succeeds.

-If your initial deployment fails, you should [manually delete]({{< ref "troubleshooting/tools#initial-deployment-failure-orphaned-replicaset" >}}) the orphaned ReplicaSet.
-{{% /alert %}}
+In order to see some deployment strategies at work, you'll need to deploy your app twice.
+The first time, CDaaS will skip any traffic splitting or manual approval steps in order to have a stable version fully deployed.
+The second deploy will demonstrate an advanced deployment strategy, routing only 25% of traffic to your new version, while routing the rest to the stable version.

 ### Deploy the first version